pytorch-labs/executorch-examples/cifar/README.md

 $ cat <PARENT_DIRECTORY>/executorch/extension/android/local.properties
 ```

-**NOTE:** If this file (`local.properties`) is missing and the build fails because the script can't fetch the path for the android sdk from the env variables.
+**NOTE:** If this file (`local.properties`) is missing, the build process will fail because the script can't retrieve the path for the android sdk from the env variables.
 If you encounter this issue, please follow the following steps:

 ```bash
 $ touch <PARENT_DIRECTORY>/executorch/extension/android/local.properties